pstratman/sector/README.md

 1. The application has an onClick event listener that launches another activity.
 2. The new activity displays meta-data about an application.

-As a **Sector user**, I need to be able to **refreash the list of applications** so I can **view the most up-to-date information about each application.**
+As a **Sector user**, I need to be able to **view additioanl information about each application** so I can **esnure each applciation is legitimate.**

 Acceptance Criteria:

-1. Sector provides a method to refresh the information on the screen.
+1. Sector provides a method to display additional application information.
 2. This information is line with the current program patterns.
-3. The information is accurate and effecient.

 ### Use and Misuse case diagram